jelhan/croodle/README.md

 ## Security notice

-As any other web application based end-to-end encryption Croodle could be attacked by an injection of maluse code on serverside or threw a man-in-the-middle attack.
-If an attacker could inject for example JavaScript, he would be able to read decrypted content in the browser ot the encryption key used and send it to a server under his controll.
+As any other web application based end-to-end encryption Croodle could be attacked by an injection of malicious code on serverside or threw a man-in-the-middle attack.
+If an attacker could inject for example JavaScript, he would be able to read decrypted content in the browser or the encryption key used and send it to a server under his controll.

 Therefore you have to
 * use an encrypted connection to the server hosting Croodle.
 In most use cases this will be an httpS connection.
 We strongly recomend people hosting Croodle to force an encrypted connection.
 * trust the server.

-You could check for an attack like this by analysing the source code retrieved from server and/or using an development tool for your browser and check what data is send over the network or stored in cookies, localStorage or similar browser techniques.
+You could check for an attack like this by analysing the source code retrieved from server and/or using developer tools of your browser and check what data is send over the network or stored in cookies, localStorage or similar browser techniques.

 ## Requirements